Watson-Personal-Assistant/developer/_content/ifttt/configure_wa_ifttt_service.md

 3. Modify or add the following configuration parameters.
    - service_key: The key provided on the API tab.
    - wa_api_url: Enter: `https://watson-personal-assistant-toolkit.mybluemix.net`
-   - wa_api_key: Your Watson Assistant Solutions instance API key.
+   - wa_api_key: Your Watson Assistant Solutions tenant API key.
    - oauth: Add values for `client_id`, `client_secret`, `authorization_url`,` token_url`, and `introspect_url` based on the values provided by your OAuth2 provider.
    - ifttt-skill-key: A GUID you create for your skill.
 Save it for later use in your IFTTT skill configuration.
 4. Push the service to IBM Cloud.
 Use the ```bx app push``` command.